 moc.liamg%40au.satingid

-Project carried out by Dignitas Ukraine and Safe (France) in partnership with Dignitas Alsace, Kharkiv and Sumy oblasts
+Project carried out by Dignitas Ukraine in partnership with the French NGO "Safe", Dignitas Alsace, I'Oeuvre d'Orient and Caritas France.

 2. Concept and objective